SamsungInternet/homepage-archive/careers.md

 * Arranging, attending and speaking at technology events, to help raise awareness.
 * Consolidating public feedback about our browser, in order to recommend new features and improvements.
 * Writing technical documentation, blog posts, and performing user research.
+* Contributing to the development of open web standards.

 ## Necessary Skills / Attributes
 This is a position for someone who loves the web and is keen to advocate it.
-As a bridge between engineering and the wider world, the role would suit someone with experience of consumer marketing in a technical product development environment.
+As a bridge between engineering and the wider world, the role would suit someone with experience of communicating with developers and contributing to technical documentation.
+Alternatively, experience of consumer marketing in a technical product development environment would also be advantageous.

-Ideally candidates would also have experience of communicating with developers and contributing to technical documentation.
 We are looking for someone with a solid understanding of web technologies and how the web is advancing.
 Candidates with web development experience are highly preferred.

 ## Company Information
 **Samsung Global**